 - 1. Insert the installation CD and wait for the Autorun executable file to start the installation.
 If this does not occur, browse the CD and click Autorun. - 2.
 When the installation wizard opens, click Next. - 3.
 Read and accept the terms of the license agreement; then, click Next. - 4.
 Click Next to accept the default installation setup.
-You can also use the menus to select the ServeRAID components that you want to install, then click Next. - Create a user name and a password for the management station.
-This is the user name and password that you will use to log into the management station. - 6.
-Click Add User; then, click Next. - 7.
+You can also use the menus to select the ServeRAID components that you want to install, and then click Next. - 5.
 Click Install.